KellerJordan/cifar10-zoo/airbench_ablations/README.md

 3. We reduce the final block width from 512 to 256.
 4. We add a learnable bias to the first conv layer.

 Runtimes are measured in seconds on a single NVIDIA A100.
+Each script attains slightly over 94% accuracy.

 | Script | Feature | Time | TFLOPs | Epochs | Evidence for >= 94% |
 | - | - | - | - | - | - |